acl-sigur/acl-sigur.github.io/iwclul2017.eng.md

 * 11th January 2017: **Fill in** the [registration form][regform], **only
   registered participants have access to the venue** and we need to have a participant list ready.
-* 23th January 2017: Workshop held in St. Petersburg
+* 23th and 24th January 2017: Workshop held in St. Petersburg

 ### Submission of papers